phenix-project/molstar/README.md

 ## Phenix Molstar
 Phenix implementation of the [Mol* viewer](https://molstar.org).
 Minimal changes have been made to the default viewer, but the entire project is forked for simplicity.
-Full installation instructions are described in the original readme file [README_MOLSTAR.md](README_MOLSTAR.md)
+Full installation options for molstar are described in the original readme file [README_MOLSTAR.md](README_MOLSTAR.md)

 ## Install